Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/administration/application-registration/enable-application-registration.md

 ### Application Registration Configuration Parameters

+#### Service

+**Required**

+Select the Service that this plugin configuration will target.

+#### Tags

+An optional set of strings for grouping and filtering, separated by commas.

 #### Auto Approve {#aa}

 Default: `false`

-Description: If enabled, all new Service contract requests are automatically approved.
+If enabled, all new Service contract requests are automatically approved.
 Otherwise, Dev Portal admins must manually approve requests.

 #### Description

 Default: none

-Description: Unique description displayed in the information about a Service in the Developer Portal.
+Unique description displayed in the information about a Service in the Developer Portal.

 #### Display Name

 **Required**

-Description: Unique display name used for a Service in the Developer Portal.
+Unique display name used for a Service in the Developer Portal.

 #### Show issuer {#show-url-issuer}

 Default: `false`

-Description: Displays the Issuer URL in the Service Details. **Note:** Exposing the Issuer URL is essential for the
+Displays the Issuer URL in the Service Details. **Note:** Exposing the Issuer URL is essential for the
 [Authorization Code Flow](/enterprise/{{page.kong_version}}/developer-portal/administration/application-registration/3rd-party-oauth/#ac-flow) workflow configured for third-party identity providers.